uikit/uikit-site/docs/pages/slideshow.md

 ## Videos

 The slideshow is not restricted to images.
 Other media, like videos, can be positioned in the background of each slide using the `uk-cover` attribute from the [Cover component](cover.md).
-Videos are muted and play automatically.
-The video will pause whenever it's not visible and resume once it becomes visible again.
+Videos are muted, and play automatically.
+The video will pause whenever it's not visible, and resume once it becomes visible again.

 ```html
 <div uk-slideshow>